Skip to main content

 Molecular Mechanisms of Hormonal Intervention

-When we introduce a hormonal protocol, we are intervening at a molecular level to reverse these trends. therapy (TRT) in hypogonadal men with metabolic syndrome has been shown in numerous studies and meta-analyses to produce significant metabolic improvements.
+When we introduce a hormonal protocol, we are intervening at a molecular level to reverse these trends.
+Testosterone replacement therapy (TRT) in hypogonadal men with metabolic syndrome has been shown in numerous studies and meta-analyses to produce significant metabolic improvements.
 A meta-analysis demonstrated that TRT significantly reduces weight, BMI, and triglyceride levels.

 These effects are mediated through testosterone’s action on the androgen receptor.
 In muscle cells, this signaling promotes protein synthesis and hypertrophy.
 In adipocytes, it inhibits lipid uptake and differentiation.
-The reduction in VAT mass following TRT is particularly important, as this lessens the inflammatory burden and improves systemically.
+The reduction in VAT mass following TRT is particularly important, as this lessens the inflammatory burden and improves insulin sensitivity systemically.

-Growth (GHS), such as Sermorelin and Ipamorelin, offer a different but complementary mechanism of action.
+Growth hormone secretagogues (GHS), such as Sermorelin and Ipamorelin, offer a different but complementary mechanism of action.
 They are not direct replacements but stimulators of endogenous GH production.
 Sermorelin, a GHRH analog, binds to GHRH receptors on the pituitary somatotrophs, stimulating GH synthesis and release in a manner that respects the physiological pulsatility and is subject to negative feedback from IGF-1.

 Ipamorelin, a ghrelin mimetic, acts on the GH secretagogue receptor (GHSR-1a) to also stimulate GH release, but through a distinct pathway.
 The combination can produce a robust and synergistic effect on GH secretion.
 The resulting increase in GH and IGF-1 levels promotes lipolysis and increases lean body mass, directly counteracting the body composition changes of somatopause.
 This improvement in the lean mass-to-fat mass ratio is a fundamental driver of enhanced metabolic function.